Spank Oozy 345 Wheelset Review

 The small mountain bike parts manufacturer, Spank, is probably best known for their distinctive brightly colored handlebars.
 They also make a variety of cockpit components including stems, grips, and saddles, as well as flat pedals and a range of wheels.
-The Oozy Trail 345 is one of several models in their Oozy Trail lineup designed for trail, all-mountain, and enduro style riding.
+The Oozy Trail 345 is one of several models in their Oozy Trail lineup designed for trail, all-mountain, and enduro-style riding.
 Our team of testers took these wheels to task on the varied trails throughout the greater Lake Tahoe area.
-Testers found these wheels to be generally quite agreeable, but with a very middle of the road performance that couldn't quite compare to the competition.
+Testers found these wheels to be generally quite agreeable, but with a very middle-of-the-road performance that couldn't quite compare to the competition.

 The Oozy Trail 345 is built with the rim of the same name, the rims themselves are also sold separately, which have a 34.5mm external and a 30mm internal rim dimension.
 The 30mm internal rim width is par for the course by today's trail riding standards and is designed to pair well with modern tire widths.
 The symmetrical rims have a corrugated rim center, on the inside of the rim, which they claim adds strength and rigidity that allows the rim to be wider without adding material.
 This feature is visible and looks like a wave in the center of the rim.
 The rims come tubeless ready with rim tape and valve stems, as well as "anti-burp" bead hooks, essentially a number of small ridges, on the rim bead.

 The ride quality of the Oozy Trail 345 wheels was decidedly average, there's really nothing bad or great that sets them apart.
-The middle of the road is a good place to be as long as there are no higher performance competitors looking to run you over.
+The middle of the road is a good place to be as long as there are no higher-performance competitors looking to run you over.
 Unfortunately, most of the other models in our test offer higher levels of performance at a lighter weight, though they do all cost more money.

 The Oozy Trail wheels have a compliant and comfortable ride, though they aren't anywhere near as stiff or precise as the carbon models we tested.
 Due to their heavier weight, the second heaviest model in our test, they also have a bit of a sluggish feel when climbing and during accelerations.
-That said, they feel more lively than the heavyweight DT Swiss E 1700 Spline, though they have similar handling characteristics.

 We put all of the wheels in this review through the wringer.
 Our team of testers is not easy on gear and we really didn't hold back when riding any of these wheels.
 Of all the models we tested, the Oozy Trail 345 is the only wheelset that we damaged.
-One our testers, a self-proclaimed "wheel killer", managed to put a 5-spoke flat spot on the rear wheel after "a big impact".
+One of our testers, a self-proclaimed "wheel killer", managed to put a 5-spoke flat spot on the rear wheel after "a big impact".
 He admits that he was at fault and that he isn't sure any of the other wheels would have fared any better.
 We got the rim replaced and continued testing without any further damage.
 Interestingly, the replacement rear wheel came back to us with 2 of the drive side spokes mis-laced.
-Mis-laced spokes aren't the end of the world, but it isn't very confidence inspiring either.
-Other than that, the wheels fared quite well throughout the rest of our testing, although the front wheel spoke tension became inconsistent after heavy abuse.
+Mis-laced spokes aren't the end of the world, but it isn't very confidence-inspiring either.
+Other than that, the wheels fared quite well throughout the rest of our testing, although the front-wheel spoke tension became inconsistent after heavy abuse.

-With a retail price of $649, the Oozy Trail 345 wheels are the least expensive model we tested.
+The Oozy Trail 345 wheels are the least expensive model we tested.
 We feel these are a relatively quality wheelset and would likely be an upgrade for many people over the stock wheels that come on some bikes.
 For only $30 more, however, the Stan's Flow MK3 wheels impressed our testers much more with a sturdier feel, great durability, and faster freehub engagement.

-The Oozy Trail 345 are a reasonably priced alloy wheelset for trail and all-mountain riding with a decidedly average performance.
+The Oozy Trail 345 is a reasonably priced alloy wheelset for trail and all-mountain riding with a decidedly average performance.
 There isn't anything particularly outstanding about them, but they look good and get the job done without complaint.